brkyozdemir/scoutium-laravel/README.md

 MAILGUN_DOMAIN=[your domain name]
 ```

-- as this is a test project, you cannot send any mails other your registered email in Mailgun.
+As this is a test project, you cannot send any mails other your registered email in Mailgun.
 So, configure variable below with your email address

 ```
 MAIL_TO_ADDRESS=[your email]
 ```

-- as this uses redis, you have to change the variable below as it is
+As this uses redis, you have to change the variable below as it is

 ```
 QUEUE_CONNECTION=redis